 For example, they learn how to do laundry.

 It would be interesting for everyone to bring socks to class and wash them.
-Another unusual topic is
+Another unusual topic isthat they like animals.

 Perhaps this subject should be introduced in other countries around the world.
 Finally, children learn how to clean.
 Schools do not have cleaning staff.